kgurchiek/Minecraft-Server-Scanner-Discord-Bot/README.md

 Sends some stats about the bot

 ### /random
-Fetches a random Minecraft server
+Fetches a random online Minecraft server

 ### /ping \<ip\> \[port\]
 Fetches info from a given Minecraft server